 Figure 35.
-Ambulatory Sensitive Hospitalisations in Children 0-4 Years, Using the Old and New ASH Coding Algorithms, Hutt Valley DHB vs. New Zealand 1990-2007
+Ambulatory Sensitive Hospitalisations in Children 0-4 Years, Using the Old and New ASH Coding Algorithms, Northland vs. New Zealand 1990-2007

 Source: Numerator-National Minimum Dataset; Denominator-Census.
 ED: Emergency Department.
-Note: ED included and excluded rates in Hutt are virtually identical and thus the two lines overly each other in this graph.

-In Hutt Valley DHB during 1990-2007, ASH rates increased irrespective of the ASH algorithm used.
-While the filtering of ED cases resulted in large differences emerging nationally during the 2000s, in Hutt Valley DHB rates were virtually identical irrespective of whether ED cases were included or excluded.
-In addition, ASH rates in Hutt Valley DHB were higher than the New Zealand average throughout the 2000s (Figure 35).
+In Northland during 1990-2007, ASH rates (using the new algorithm) increased during the 1990s, reached a peak in 1998-99 and then declined.
+While the filtering of ED cases had little impact on rates during the 1990s, differences emerged during the 2000s depending on whether ED cases were included or excluded.
+Throughout this period, Northland's ASH rates were higher than the New Zealand average (irrespective of the coding algorithms or filters used) (Figure 35).